VincentWei/MiniGUI/README.md

 The major flaws of the compositing schema are as follow:

 - It needs larger memory than the legacy schema to show multiple windows at the same time.
-Therefore, we need a client manager to kill the clients which runs in background if you are running MiniGUI on an embedded system.
-Like Android or iOS does.
+Therefore, we may need a client manager to kill a client which runs in background and in full screen mode if you are running MiniGUI on an embedded system, like Android or iOS does.
 - It needs a hardware-accelerated NEWGAL engine to get a smooth user experience.

 Usage:

-- Use `--enable-compositing` to enable the compositing schema.
+- Use `--enable-compositing` (default) to enable the compositing schema when you configure the runtime mode of MiniGUI as MiniGUI-Processes (`--with-runmode=procs`).
+  Use `--disable-compositing` to enable the legacy schema (the shared frame buffer schema).

 ## NEW FEATURES IN VERSION 4.0.x